 Adelaide Dad: Being a dad blogger in the city

 The three Elliot children - Finley (5), Lilly (3) and baby Sam – will not have to look through old albums or VHS tapes to rekindle their childhood memories.
-They just have to go online.
-Their father Geordie Elliot is one of the few dad bloggers
+They just have to go online. for their father Geordie Elliot is one of the few dad bloggers

 (blogging about parenthood from a father’s perspective) in Adelaide.
 Through his blog, adelaidedad.com Geordie records his sometimes fun, sometimes frustrating, but always blessed journey through parenthood.
 The blog and its Instagram account with numerous fun and happy pictures aim to encourage other fathers to embrace and celebrate their own fatherhood.